Authored by the expert who managed and guided the team behind the Laos Property Pack

 How much are property prices expected to increase in Laos in 2026?

-As of January 2026, property prices in Laos are expected to increase by roughly 4% to 7% in USD terms over the calendar year, with kip-denominated prices likely rising 7% to 12% due to lingering inflation pressures.
+As of early 2026, property prices in Laos are expected to rise by roughly 4% to 7% in USD terms over the calendar year 2026, which translates to approximately 7% to 12% in kip terms if inflation stays on a moderating but still elevated path.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Laos.